-Siobhan O’Neill is a health psychologist and professor of mental health sciences at Ulster University.
+Siobhan O’Neill is a professor of mental health sciences at Ulster University.
 She is currently leading several studies on mental health and suicide in Northern Ireland.

 It seems that we can’t move nowadays with mental health awareness; the latest being Princes Harry and William, and Princess Katherine, all throwing their weight behind campaigns to get people talking about mental health.

 About time too.
 With (at least) one in four people suffering from a mental illness at some point in their lifetime, one in ten of our school children self-harming and suicide rates rising steadily, this is a conversation we desperately need to have.

 In Northern Ireland, our politicians are starting to take note and it was heartening to see commitments to improving mental health services in many of the main parties’ election manifestoes.

 From the outside it looks as mental health awareness is the cause de jour.
 Scratch beneath the surface, however, and you’ll find out what people really think about mental illness and those with mental health problems.